-Roasted red potatoes are one of my go-to side dish recipes!
-These roasted red potatoes are savory and crispy on the outside, while buttery and soft on the inside.
-They are the perfect easy side dish with just about every meal.
+Roasted red potatoes are my go-to side dish.
+Savory and crispy on the outside, buttery and soft inside.
+They are the perfect easy side dish for every meal.

-Whether I am making roasted chicken, fish or meatloaf, roasted red potatoes are the perfect side dish solution.
-These roasted red potatoes are simply seasoned.
-All you need is salt, pepper, granulated garlic, dried parsley and avocado oil.
-I have been using avocado oil lately because it can stand up to higher smoke points.
-With that said, if you don’t have any on hand, you could use olive oil.
+AVOCADO OIL: I have been using avocado oil lately because it can stand up to higher smoke points.
+With that said, if you don’t have any on hand, you could use olive, vegetable or canola.

 I used to think that you had to roast potatoes at a high heat to get them crispy on the outside.
 But that just usually left me with over done potatoes.
 Sure they were crispy on the outside, but they were also pretty crispy on the inside.
 By cooking these potatoes at a lower temperature and then broiling at the end to get the brown outside, you are left with perfectly crispy potatoes outside and fluffy, buttery potatoes inside.